-With dental bonding, you don’t have to book an appointment with your dentist or an endodontist before the process.
+With dental bonding, you don’t have to book an appointment with your dentist near me or an endodontist before the process.
 Due to the non-invasive nature of the procedure, your regular dentist can perform a bonding on your teeth in under an hour.

 The dentist applies a chemical to roughen the surface of the teeth and then places the composite resin over each tooth, smoothens and shapes it until it forms the right shape and size., the dentist smoothen the resin to remove the excess, dries it then polished it to give the final shiny look.

 - It doesn’t take any time – a complete procedure can be done under an hour

 - It is a good cosmetic method for fixing minor teeth problems

 - It needs consistent check because they are very brittle